Boston Criminal Defense Lawyer

 Brad went on to serve as Sheriff of Middlesex County for two years from 1995-1996.
 In that role, he was responsible for the daily care, housing and transportation of close to 2,000 inmates and detainees at correctional facilities in Cambridge, Framingham and Billerica and oversaw a staff of more than 750 county employees.
 He was also responsible for courthouse security and the service of civil process throughout Middlesex County.

-Brad returned to the private sector in 1998 and has concentrated since then in high-end state and federal criminal defense in connection with all types of crimes and charges.
-He has defended some of the highest profile cases in Massachusetts, as well as the Greater New England Region, and routinely defends clients in cases alleging: murder, rape, robbery, home invasion, larceny, theft/embezzlement, white collar offenses, fraud, public corruption, narcotics distribution/trafficking, arson, racketeering, child sexual assault, child pornography, felony assault, DUI, and all other types of federal crimes and charges.
+Brad returned to the private sector in 1998 and has concentrated since then in high-end state and federal criminal defense involving all types of crimes and charges.
+He has defended some of the highest profile cases in Massachusetts, as well as throughout the New England Region and elsewhere in the U.S. He routinely defends clients in cases alleging: murder, rape, robbery, home invasion, larceny, theft/embezzlement, white collar offenses, fraud, public corruption, narcotics distribution/trafficking, arson, racketeering, child sexual assault, child pornography, felony assault, DUI, and all other types of federal crimes and charges.

-Brad is admitted to practice before the United States Court of Appeals for the 1st Circuit, in the District of Massachusetts (federal), the Southern and Eastern Districts of New York (federal), as well as in state court in both Massachusetts and New York.
-Despite being based in Boston, because of his national reputation, in addition to handling numerous cases in New Hampshire and Connecticut on a pro hac vice basis, he has been admitted pro hac vice in either federal or state courts in CA, AZ, MD, WI, and NJ and has extensive appellate experience having filed and/or argued cases in the Federal 1st Circuit Court of Appeals, Supreme Judicial Court, and Massachusetts Court of Appeals.
+A longtime member of the select CJA panel (approved by the U.S. District Court to represent indigent clients in federal court) as well as a member of the select CPCS murder list (for indigent murder clients), Brad is admitted to practice before the United States Court of Appeals for the 1st Circuit, and also licensed full-time to practice in the District of Massachusetts (federal), the Southern and Eastern Districts of New York (federal), as well as in all state courts, at all levels, in both Massachusetts and New York.
+Despite being based in Boston, because of his national reputation, in addition to handling numerous cases in New Hampshire and Connecticut on a pro hac vice basis, Brad has also been admitted pro hac vice in federal or state courts in ME, CA, AZ, MD, WI, VA and NJ and has extensive appellate experience having filed and/or argued cases in the Federal 1st Circuit Court of Appeals, Supreme Judicial Court, and Massachusetts Court of Appeals.
 He also appears before regulatory agencies including the SEC and the NASD, as well.

-Amongst Brad’s more noteworthy cases are California v.
+Amongst Brad’s more noteworthy cases are United States v.
+John O’Brien, et al., a federal racketeering and mail fraud case involving the MA Dept. of Probation; California v.
 Christian Karl Gerhartsreiter (a/k/a Clark Rockefeller), a California murder case; New Hampshire v.
 Sheila Labarre, a New Hampshire double murder and insanity defense case; United States v.
 David LaFleur, a police corruption case alleging organized crime involvement, in which he obtained not guilty verdicts; United States v.
 Michael Vaccaro, an arson/incendiary device case involving a thirty (30) year mandatory minimum sentence, in which he also obtained not guilty verdicts; Commonwealth v.
 Heinz, where he obtained not guilty verdicts for a local soccer coach accused of rape; Commonwealth v.
 Timothy Cahill, in which the former Treasurer and Receiver General of Massachusetts was charged with conflict of interest and false pretenses; Commonwealth v.
-John Doe, a rape case involving a Division I lacrosse player, in which he obtained not guilty verdicts; Commonwealth v.
+John Doe, a rape case involving a Division I lacrosse player, in which Brad also obtained not guilty verdicts; Commonwealth v.
 James Clark, a first degree murder case in which he presented an insanity defense on behalf of a client accused of killing his own grandmother; United States v.
 Carlos Pizarro, a Police Corruption case involving allegations of cocaine and heroin distribution by Boston Police Officers; United States v.
 Angela Buckborough-Platt, Massachusetts’ largest private embezzlement case; United States v.
+Karen Tucker, a wire fraud case sometimes referred to as “Bridescam”; United States v.
 James Dorman, involving a Staples executive charged with fraud; United States v.
 Justin Ficken, a case involving allegations of market-timing fraud; Commonwealth v.
 Martin Urban, an appellate case in which he overturned a rape conviction on appeal and won his client’s release from prison based on a faulty jury instruction; and New Hampshire v.
 Earl Knipfer, in which he successfully appealed his client’s conviction in a case alleging aggravated sexual assault and, likewise, won his release from prison.

 A regular guest analyst on local radio and television stations, Brad now provides exclusive television commentary for FOX television’s Boston affiliate regarding cases of local, regional, and national importance.
-He is a repeat Massachusetts Super Lawyer and has also been recognized as a New England Super Lawyer.
-He received top ratings from Martindale Hubbell (“AV”) and AVVO (“Superb”) and was also voted a National Top 100 Trial Lawyer.
+A repeat Massachusetts Super Lawyer, including this year (2014), Brad has also been recognized as a New England Super Lawyer.
+He received top ratings from Martindale Hubbell (“AV”) and AVVO (“Superb”) and was voted a National Top 100 Trial Lawyer.

-A former Harvard Football Player, with four adult children, all of whom were accomplished high school athletes and three of whom participated in sports at the inter-collegiate level, Brad is well-versed in MIAA rules and regulations, as well as governing codes of discipline of high school and collegiate athletics.
+A former Harvard Football Player, with four adult children, all of whom were accomplished high school athletes, three of whom also participated in varsity sports at the inter-collegiate level, Brad is well-versed in MIAA rules and regulations, as well as governing codes of discipline of high school and collegiate athletics.
 He remains active in his local community.